hellerve/blog/wip/Tash.md

 I didn't know her music before watching this performance.
 I'm glad that changed, and I hope I will see much more of her in the future.

+Also, that last song is just _insane_ guitar work.